-MISTRAS Group designs, develops, and manufactures NDT and vibration inspection and monitoring equipment in our fully, vertically-integrated manufacturing facility located at our world headquarters in Princeton Junction, NJ – USA.
+MISTRAS Group designs, develops, and manufactures non-destructive testing (NDT) inspection and monitoring equipment in our fully, vertically-integrated manufacturing facility located at our world headquarters in Princeton Junction, NJ – USA.

 MISTRAS’ products & systems are fully-developed by our in-house Engineering Development and Research Contracts & Applications (RC&A) teams.
 Our ISO-9001-certified manufacturing facility has the full capability to fabricate, assemble, test, and support all our products for sale, including: